First-Derivative/WebHerald/README.md

 #### Notes for Discussion
 1. Comments implementation scope
 2. Login validation error not working
+3. Styling options
+4. Bugs

 #### known bugs
 1. Login validation
 2. When deleting the last comment on an article: the no comments message doesn't appear
+3. Line breaks are not read for a new comment in comment_content
 ---
 ## Requirements:
 1. Pillow